What is Cherry Eye in Dogs?

 You may notice excessive discharge from the affected eye.
 Your dog may also rub at the eye if the condition becomes too painful.

-Causes of Cherry Eye
+Causes of Cherry Eye in Dogs

 Cherry eye usually occurs for no obvious reason.
 It can occur in one or both eyes, and often before one year of age.